How Much Water Should You Drink?

 Active - Very Active

-If you’re very active and work out often then it’s super important that you stay hydrated, as you’ll be sweating more than normal.
+If you’re very active and work out often then it’s super important that you stay hydrated, as you’ll be sweating more than normal, so it is key to monitor and consider how much water you should drink.

 If you fall into this category then you should increase your water intake by 2.5 cups or more!
 You should, again, monitor this depending on your own body size and sweat levels - the more you sweat the more you should drink!
 (Healthline)